elenavolodina/SwedishFromScratch/fastai-lectures-terminology.md

 |||
 |=====
 -->

+# Deep Learning for Coders with fastai and PyTorch
+_by Jeremy Howard and Sylvain Gugger_

+## Chapter 1.
+Getting started

+### Terminology

 | Term | Meaning
 |--|--
 |Label | The data that we're trying to predict, such as "dog" or "cat"